LordMero/pyGit/README.md

 By the way, this project is awesome!
 You should really check it out.

 # Installation
-* Clone the repo and use pip install -e . to install.
+* Clone the repo and use pip3 install . to install.

 # TODO
 * Create a TUI for the application